bharathrallapalli/tu-challenge/README.md

 - Logstash tails the logs and sends the data to Elasticsearch
 - Kibana reads the data from Elasticsearch, I created a simple dashboard using the log data to show number of create requests and failures
+- After ELK is running in docker, run below command from a terminal in root project folder
+  - `./tail-logs.sh` to tail logs over TCP to logstash

 - ![Alt-Test](./img/kibana-dashboard.png)

 ## Load Test